umputun/mpt/README.md

-                      - Go-style recursive patterns like "pkg/..." or "cmd/.../*.go" -x, --exclude         Patterns to exclude from file matching (can be used multiple times) Uses the same pattern syntax as --file --git.diff            Include git diff (uncommitted changes) in the prompt context --git.branch          Include git diff between given branch and main/master (for PR review) -t, --timeout         Timeout duration (e.g., 60s, 2m) (default: 60s)
+                      - Go-style recursive patterns like "pkg/..." or "cmd/.../*.go" -x, --exclude         Patterns to exclude from file matching (can be used multiple times) Uses the same pattern syntax as --file --force               Force loading files by skipping all exclusion patterns (including .gitignore and common patterns like vendor/, node_modules/) --git.diff            Include git diff (uncommitted changes) in the prompt context --git.branch          Include git diff between given branch and main/master (for PR review) -t, --timeout         Timeout duration (e.g., 60s, 2m) (default: 60s)